beso-devo/royal_class_property_test/README.md

 Also, for caching we can save the fetched data from the backend into `hive` or `shared_preferences` and so on I didn't implement that because the time is out for today.

+The categories it'll be from the backend side also for sure and we can call the APi also.

 # Video Demo